 The Power of Diggs

-In early days it was not so difficult to make a story hit the Digg front page.
+In the early days, it was not so difficult to make a story hit the Digg front page.
 It was exciting as several of our blog posts made it to the front page which resulted in exceptionally high traffic spikes which nearly crashed our shared hosting server.

 Actually this phenomenon inspired this Digg Song below.
 A masterpiece reminder of the great Digg times!